AresMUSH/aresmush.com/tutorials/code/web-debug.md

 * A network log of traffic between the game and the browser.
 * A code debugger.

 In Chrome, the dev tools are under View -> Developer -> Developer Tools.
+In other browsers, look for a "Developer" menu (or do a Google search for "(yourbrowser) developer tools").

 If you install the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en), your developer tools will include a special Ember tab that helps you debug EmberJS apps like the web portal.